Practical Information

 By air:

 Helsinki-Vantaa airport (HEL) has significantly more flight connections, located 170 km from Turku.
+Flying to HEL could be cheaper than to TKU, depending on the flights.
 The Helsinki-Vantaa airport has good connections to Turku via bus or train.
 With the bus the timetables from Helsinki-Vantaa Airport to Turku bus station can be checked at https://www.matkahuolto.fi/en .
 The price is around 20-30 Euro and the travel time roughly 2.5 hours.
 Some bus lines require a change of bus around 30 minutes from HEL, but it is very quick and easy and the drivers will help you with the luggage etc. The trains are operated by VR, and the timetables and prices from Helsinki airport to Turku City centre can be checked at https://www.vr.fi/en .
 The travel time is typically roughly 2.5 hours and includes a change of trains at the Pasila station.
 The train station at Turku Port (Turun Satama) also connects to Helsinki airport.

 By sea: